kcraigo/kcraigo-webdev/content/post/PowerPlatform/PowerApps/parkingRequest/Parking-Request-With-Power-Platform.md

 - Webinars
 - YouTube Videos
 - Presentations
-- Create a Document Library in SharePoint for videos, slides, Word Docs and more.
+- Create a Document Library in SharePoint for videos
+{{<youtube AC42mMWPjMs>}},
+slides, Word Docs and more.

 # Summary
 In this article I covered creating the backing database in Microsoft Dataverse for Teams using Power Query to build out our schema from an Excel Template.